betterinformatics/inf4-hci-2/_timeline/banking.md

 <br>
 <div class="alert alert-info">
     <i class="fa fa-star"></i> <strong>Protip:</strong>
-    Many banks offer <em>Student Debit Accounts</em> with interest-free overdrafts, which many students find essential to spreading the load of living costs between paydays.
+    For students from the UK many banks offer accounts with interest-free overdrafts, which many find essential to spreading the load of living costs between paydays.
 </div>

 ---